 20 Favorite Oregon Hikes

-As the Outdoor Adventure Ask Oregon expert, I’m often asked questions that are difficult to answer.
-The most recent question like this: “What are the 20 best hikes in Oregon?”
-This state is so diverse that picking 20 hikes was too hard.
+“What are the best hikes in Oregon?”
+It’s one of the most difficult and most frequently-asked questions I get.
+This state is so diverse that picking favorite hikes is hard.
 I decided that the best way to answer the question was to come up with 20 different hikes that in my opinion are the best in their category.
-I have a lot more exploring to do and eventually I would like to expand this list to 5 hikes per category.
-Here’s the list I came up with to answer this question:
+I have a lot more exploring to do and eventually I would like to expand this list to five hikes per category.
+Until then, here’s my favorite list: